Apple event this year had an unusually dark undertone as it leaned into emergency features for a dangerous world

 "Dear Apple: My dad was flying our small plane to Vermont.
 I was asleep in the back seat.
 I woke up when we were crashing into the tops of the trees.
 The plane broke into six pieces and we were miles away from civilization in the freezing cold.
 Then, all of a sudden, my Apple Watch started ringing," said one character named Hannah.

-Saving lives in emergency situations was the major theme of Apple's launch this year, and many of the most notable new features the company announced were oriented around safety.
+Saving lives in emergency situations was the major theme of Apple's launch this year, and many of the most notable new features the company announced were oriented toward safety.

 The most significant new iPhone capability this year is called "Emergency SOS via satellite," which can send a message for help even if there's no cell service around for miles.
 Users can also share their location with family or friends in the Find My app.